-Gout an inflammatory arthritis caused by high levels of uric acid in the blood.
+Gout is an inflammatory arthritis caused by high levels of uric acid in the blood.

 WHAT IS GOUT?